K2-138: Planetary system

 K2-138 is notable for its large number of planets, all found through the efforts of citizen scientists.
 They are designated K2-138b, c, d, e, f, and g in order from their host star.
 The first five were validated by Christiansen et al., while K2-138g was noted as being a likely candidate.
 However, since there were only two transits of it, K2-138g could not be validated.
-There is a possibility that the two transits for this candidate are from two individual long-period planets.
+There was a possibility that the two transits for this candidate were from two individual long-period planets.
+K2-138g was confirmed by follow-up studies in 2019 and 2021.